South Portland Progress

 Plan for future growth in our cities by committing to land use principles for a smaller carbon footprint, codified in the Cities’ comprehensive plans, zoing, and subdivision ordinances.

-Update: Planning Division is developing recommendations for streamlining ADUs; also supporting other measures such as densification through the Comprehensive Plan Update (updated December 2021)
+Update: Planning is developing recommendations for streamlining ADUs & other measures (e.g. densification) through the Comp Plan Update (updated March 2023)

 Transformative potential: Equitable, regenerative, resilient